drvinceknight/Nashpy/docs/discussion/repeated-games.rst

 Using Nashpy
 ------------

+Repeated games are a particularly compact way of representing a given subset of :ref:`extensive-form-games-discussion`.
+Thus, it is possible to study them as an equivalent :ref:`normal form game <equivalence-of-extensive-and-normal-form-games>`.
 See :ref:`how-to-obtain-a-repeated-game` for guidance of how to use Nashpy to generate a normal form game by repeating a stage game.